dsouza-anush/sf-health-dashboard/README.md

 # Seed the database with initial data
 heroku run python -c "from database.seed import seed_database; seed_database()"

+# Access the application
+heroku open
 ```

+> **Note:** The AI insights feature requires a follower database setup.
+If you're using the "Deploy to Heroku" button, you'll need to create a follower database manually after deployment.

 ## Local Development